 Web3 and crypto community managers are referred to as the backbone of projects.
-In crypto it is not just the product that holds importance over anything else.
-In fact the product and community hold an almost equal weightage in the success quotient of a crypto project.
+In crypto, it is not just the product that holds importance over anything else.
+The product and community hold an almost equal weightage in the success quotient of a crypto project.

-Web3 community managers are responsible for building the community of active users, investors, developers, and all other stakeholders.
-The primary focus of their job is on bringing more people into the ecosystem and keeping them engaged.
+Web3 community managers are responsible for building a community of active users, investors, developers, and other stakeholders.
+Their primary job focus is to promote the community, attract more people to the ecosystem, increase engagement, and create a vibrant community experience.

 Crypto community managers globally are getting paid an average of $46,593 per year with the top 10% of community managers in crypto making about $90k.

-Our goal with this article is simple: to give you some most asked questions and a guide to structuring your answer for each of these questions in order to help you crack that interview!
+Our goal with this article is simple: to give you some of the most asked questions and a guide to structuring your answer for each question to help you crack that interview!

 Key Skills for Web3 and Crypto Community Managers

-Ideally you must understand blockchain, defi and crypto in depth as well as hold some understanding or experience of building and engaging communities.
+Ideally, you must understand blockchain, defi, and crypto in depth and hold some understanding or experience in building and engaging online communities.

-An experience around keeping people happy(customer success roles) is also very helpful in allowing you to do your job well as a community manager.
+An experience around keeping people happy(customer success roles) is also helpful in allowing you to do your job well within the community.

 Basics of Blockchain